-For a while, many young adults rejected this lifestyle and focused wholeheartedly on city living, but in recent years more and more young people have been moving to, or showing an interest in, smaller towns.
+For a while, many young adults rejected this lifestyle and focused wholeheartedly on city living, but in recent years more and more young people have been moving to or showing an interest in, smaller towns.
 The cause of this city exodus appears to be a mixture of rising living costs, the stress-inducing, fast-paced lifestyle, and advances in modern technology allowing for reliable remote working.

 If you are among the growing number of people that would like to exchange their metropolitan city life for the peacefulness of a small town, then this is the article for you.
-We will explore the good and bad sides of small town life, as well as provide a step-by-step guide on how to adjust to your new lifestyle.
+We will explore the good and bad sides of small-town life, as well as provide a step-by-step guide on how to adjust to your new lifestyle.

 Reasons People Move from a Big City to a Small Town

 When you leave the hustle and bustle of the city behind, a series of unexpected benefits will be revealed.
-There are an untold number of reasons why people move to small towns, but the most common are:
+There is an untold number of reasons why people move to small towns, but the most common are: